Angiotensin

 Horseradish Peroxidase

-HRP consists of the basic isoenzyme having a molecular weight of 44 kDa.
+HRP is primarily composed of the basic isoenzyme with a molecular weight of 44 kDa.
+Purification is achieved through affinity chromatography, yielding a highly specific and pure enzyme.

 Shipped with Ice Packs